Permissive parenting seems to be the "no discipline" approach to discipline.

 It may be that parenting styles have different effects depending on the local culture (Chao 1994).

+But it's probably also a question of methodology.
 While most researchers cite Baumrind’s definition of permissive parenting, there are many ways to measure permissiveness.
-And different measurements might lead to different outcomes.
+And, as I explain elsewhere, different measures can lead to different outcomes.

-So how we measure permissiveness matters.
-The question is...how do researchers measure permissive parenting?
+So how do researchers measure permissive parenting?
+And what's the most reliable, useful approach?

 Very often, this means using questionnaires.
-People are asked to indicate how much they agree or disagree with a series of statements, like
+People are asked to indicate how much they agree or disagree (on a scale of 1 to 4) with a series of statements, like

 “I ignore my child’s bad behavior”